ahsan598/terraform-aws-multitier-webapp/README.md

 #### 1. Install Terraform:
 - Install Terraform on your local machine or CI/CD server using the official Terraform installation instructions.
 - Verify Terraform installation by running `terraform --version` in your terminal.
-- Initialize Terraform by running `terraform init` in your project directory.

 #### 2. AWS CLI Configuration:
-- Configure AWS CLI with your AWS credentials by running aws configure in your terminal.
+- Configure AWS CLI with your AWS credentials in your terminal.
 - Run `aws configure` to input your AWS access key, secret key, region, and output format.
 - AWS Command Line Interface (CLI) allows Terraform to interact with your AWS account.